diegolikescode/themoviebakery-recommender/README.md

 # RECOMMENDER

-- [x] prepare movie and user's rating data
+## Collaborative Filtering: KNN with Means, Memory Based

-- [ ] prepare training IA with tensorflow
+- [ ] find users similar to U who have rated the item I
-- [ ] configure transfer learning
+- [ ] calculating the rating R based on the ratings of users found in the previous step